Hierarchical Fault Detection and Diagnosis for Transformer Architectures: DEFault-bench: Benchmark Construction

-where $\mathbf{0}_{|M|}$ denotes a zero tensor of the same shape as the original mask $M$.
+where $\mathbf{0}_{|M|}$ is a zero tensor of the same shape as $M$.
 Dynamic faults include mask manipulation, $Q$/$K$ swapping, removal of score scaling, and forced kernel selection.
-In both cases, the transformer architecture is unchanged.
-Only the targeted computation or parameter values are modified. \cref{fig:dpp-injection-code-panels} contrasts the clean and injected execution paths for one representative example of each mechanism.
+In both mechanisms the transformer architecture stays unchanged, and only the targeted computation or parameter values change. \cref{fig:dpp-injection-code-panels} shows one representative example of each mechanism.

-Decoder-only self-attention is causal by construction.
-The clean model enforces that token position $i$ cannot attend to future positions $j>i$.
-To inject a causal violation, we weaken or remove the existing constraint so that queries can attend to future positions.
-We do not add an additional causal mask.
-We replace a configurable fraction of the $-\infty$ entries in the upper-triangular region of the additive mask $M$ with $0$, controlled by the severity parameter $\sigma$, so each query can attend to a proportion of keys beyond its own position.
+Masking faults need special handling for decoder-only models, where self-attention is causal by construction and a token at position $i$ cannot attend to a future position $j>i$.
+The causal mask enforces this by placing $-\infty$ in the future positions of the additive mask $M$, so that softmax assigns those positions zero weight.
+To inject a causal violation, we weaken this constraint rather than add a new mask.
+We replace a configurable fraction of those $-\infty$ entries in the upper-triangular region of $M$ with $0$, controlled by the severity $\sigma$, so each query can attend to a proportion of keys beyond its own position.
 We treat causal violations as decoder instances of attention masking faults.

-To isolate the effect of an injected fault, we keep the main experimental settings identical between $\theta$ and $\theta'$ runs (e.g.,~dataset and split assignment, optimizer and schedule, epoch budget, evaluation setup, logging instrumentation, random seed).
-Each faulty training run is paired with a clean training run under the same seed and otherwise identical training conditions.
-We implement fault injection with a context manager.
-The manager stores the original parameter tensors and forward methods before mutation, applies the fault specified by $\mathcal{C}$, and restores the original state after evaluation.
-The context-manager scope prevents carryover effects across configurations.
+To keep clean and faulty runs comparable, we hold the main experimental settings fixed between the $\theta$ and $\theta'$ runs, such as the dataset, optimizer, and number of epochs, and we pair each faulty run with a clean run under the same seed.
+A context manager carries out the injection.
+It stores the original parameter tensors and forward methods, applies the fault specified by $\mathcal{C}$, and restores the original state after evaluation.
+Restoring the state at the end of each configuration prevents one injected fault from carrying over into the next run.